Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 Transman: a female-born trans person

 Transvestite: a cross-dresser; that is, a person who is born one sex but wears clothing etc consistent with the other.
 These are mostly men.
 They are not transsexuals.
+They have a paraphilic condition called Autogynephilia.

 Genital Reconstruction Surgery (GRS)

 Men who have Sex with Men (MSM): These are not homosexual and do not enjoy being penetrated.
-However, they may penetrate gay men for money or even because they like anal sex and there are no willing women or trannies handy.
+However, they may penetrate gay men for money or even because they like anal sex and there are no willing women or trannies available.

 Lesbian: Any woman who desires and seeks out women for sex.
 Note, however, that it is necessary to have been born with XX chromosomes to be a lesbian!
-Recent research suggests that most women are somewhat lesbian at some part of their lives.

 Bisexual (Western): A person openly attracted both to men and women.
 Rare, but covert bisexuals are probably less so.
 More common amongst women than men, possibly for socio-cultural reasons.
 Pseudo-bisexualism is a function of autogynephilia.